Parking Information for Lake George Village

 - Dieskau Street

-- West Brook Road, near Charles R. Wood Park (Pay & Display System)
+- Elizabeth Little Boulevard, near Charles R. Wood Park (Pay & Display System)

-Note that parking fees are used to support free events, including fireworks and concerts, seasonal employees, and a Visitor Center.
+Also note: parking fees are used to support free events, including fireworks and concerts, seasonal employees, and a Visitor Center.
+Thank you for your support!

 There are a few non-metered parking spots on the west side of Lake George Village.
 To find these free parking spots, turn onto McGillis Avenue.
 From there, drive to Helen Street, where you can find non-metered parking, or past Helen Street to Schuyler Street and beyond.

 Be prepared to both arrive early and walk aways to your destination.
 Also, watch carefully for "No Parking" signs, as well as curbs and yellow lines, which indicate no parking.